Mamoon Kazi: Career

+After General Pervez Musharraf seized power in October 1999, Kazi was among five judges who refused to take office under the first Provisional Constitutional Order in 2000.
 Since his retirement, Kazi led a quiet life in Karachi, but his name was mentioned in 2013 to be the National Accountability Bureau’s chairperson.
 He died on April 2, 2014, leaving behind his wife Rehana Kazi, two daughters, and a grandchild.